royzding/spring-projects/spring-cloud-config-server/sample-spring-microservices/readme.md

 ### Usage

-In the most cases you need to have Maven and JDK8+.
-In the fourth example with OpenShift you will have to run **Minishift** on your machine.
-The best way to run the sample applications is with IDEs like IntelliJ IDEA or Eclipse.
+In the most cases you need to have Maven and JDK 8/17/21.
+The best way to run the sample applications is with IDEs like Spring Tool Suite, IntelliJ IDEA or Eclipse.

 ## Architecture